 [15] Commissioner for Human Rights, ‘Visit in detention centre in Przemyśl’, 8 February 2022, available in Polish here.

-[18] Commissioner for Human Rights, Cudzoziemcy zbyt łatwo trafiają do aresztu – zamiast do ośrodka.
+[16] Commissioner for Human Rights, Cudzoziemcy zbyt łatwo trafiają do aresztu – zamiast do ośrodka.
 Wystąpienie do MSWiA, Foreigners are too easily taken into custody – instead of a centre.
-Submission to the Ministry of the Interior and Administration, available in Polish here, NPM, Report on a visit in arrest in Przemysl, 30 January 2023, available in Polish, here.
+Submission to the Ministry of the Interior and Administration, available in Polish here, NPM, Report on a visit in Przemysl, 30 January 2023, available in Polish, here.